Roy Orbison: 1965–1969: Career decline and tragedies

-Orbison was fascinated with machines.
-He was known to follow a car that he liked and make the driver an offer on the spot.

-Orbison and Claudette shared a love for motorcycles; she had grown up around them, but Roy claimed Elvis Presley had introduced him to motorcycles.
-On June 6, 1966, when Orbison and Claudette were riding home from Bristol, Tennessee, she struck the door of a pickup truck which had pulled out in front of her on South Water Avenue in Gallatin, Tennessee, and died instantly.
+Roy and Claudette shared a love for motorcycles after Roy had been introduced to them by Elvis Presley.
+Orbison was a daredevil driver, blasting around on his Harley-Davidson motorcycle and owning a Ferrari car, which he used to challenge other drivers to race him on the highway.
+On June 6, 1966, when Orbison and Claudette were both riding their motorcycles home from Bristol, Tennessee, she was struck by a pickup truck in Gallatin, Tennessee and thrown into the air.
+She was taken by ambulance to hospital, but her liver was seriously injured and she died, aged 25.

-A grieving Orbison threw himself into his work, collaborating with Bill Dees to write music for The Fastest Guitar Alive, a film that MGM had scheduled for him to star in as well.
-It was initially planned as a dramatic Western but was rewritten as a comedy.
-Orbison's character was a spy who stole and had to protect and deliver a cache of gold to the Confederate Army during the American Civil War and was supplied with a guitar that turned into a rifle.
-The prop allowed him to deliver the line, "I could kill you with this and play your funeral march at the same time," with, according to biographer Colin Escott, "zero conviction".
-Orbison was pleased with the film, although it proved to be a critical and box office failure.
+A grieving Orbison threw himself into his work, collaborating with Bill Dees to write music for The Fastest Guitar Alive, a film in which MGM had scheduled for him to star, as well.
+It was initially planned as a dramatic Western, but was rewritten as a comedy.
+Orbison's character was a spy who stole and had to protect and deliver a cache of gold to the Confederate Army during the American Civil War, and was supplied with a guitar that turned into a rifle.
+The prop allowed him to deliver the line, "I could kill you with this and play your funeral march at the same time", with, according to biographer Colin Escott, "zero conviction".
+Orbison was pleased with the film, although it proved to be a critical and box-office failure.
 While MGM had included five films in his contract, no more were made.